-TryghedsGruppen is a member based organisation wth all the Danish customers of insurance company Tryg and Alka as our members.
-TryghedsGruppen is the majority shareholder in Tryg, and is responsible for funding TrygFonden.
+All Danish customers of insurance company Tryg are members of TryghedsGruppen.
+TryghedsGruppen is the largest shareholder in Tryg and is responsible for funding TrygFonden.

-Each year TryghedsGruppen supports projects promoting safety, health and well-being in the Danish society.
-In 2020, TryghedsGruppen spend more than DKK 600 million on benevolent acitivities both through direct donations and in partnerships with other filantrophic organisations.
+Each year TryghedsGruppen supports projects promoting safety, health, and well-being in the Danish society.
+In 2023, TryghedsGruppen will spend up to DKK 680 million on activities both through direct donations and in partnerships with other philanthropic organizations.

 TryghedsGruppen’s practice is guided by the commonly held code of ethics drawn up by the UNPRI guidelines.
 Furthermore, our Board has decided that we should not invest in alcohol and tobacco firms, nor in companies whose main activity is the extraction of fossil fuels.